QSFT/doradus-openshift-quickstart/README.md

 Create an account at https://www.openshift.com

-Creating Do It Yourself (DIY) Application.
-Note that diy is OpenShift keyword .
+Create Do It Yourself (DIY) Application.
+Note that diy is OpenShift keyword.
 In this example, we will name our application "doradusdemo"

     rhc app create doradusdemo diy